kabwoyke/kary-scents/replit.md

-# KARY SCENTS E-commerce Platform
+# Kary Perfumes E-commerce Platform

 ## Overview

-KARY SCENTS is a luxury Arabic perfume e-commerce platform built for the Kenyan market.
+Kary Perfumes is a luxury Arabic perfume e-commerce platform built for the Kenyan market.
 The application focuses on selling premium fragrances with an elegant, culturally-inspired design that combines modern web technologies with Arabic aesthetic elements.
 The platform features a full shopping experience including product browsing, cart management, checkout with payment processing, and administrative tools for order management.

 ## User Preferences